Eyebrow dormers and plain clay roof tiles

 To avoid the risk of water ingress, the eyebrow should start/terminate no closer than 600mm (but preferably 900mm) from roof edges such as hips, valleys, abutments etc

 The apex of the curve of the eyebrow should occur between rafters to ensure a smooth curve to the tile battens.

 Rafter centres should not exceed 400mm.

 Battens may be "scarfed" at the back to eneable them to be bent around the curvature of the roof.
-Refer to Special Features techniques for more information on shaping of battens.
+Click here for more information on shaping of battens.